axibase/atsd/administration/change-data-directory.md

 /opt/atsd/bin/atsd-all.sh stop
 ```

-Copy the data to the new target directory.
+Copy data to the new target directory.

 ```sh
 cp -a /opt/atsd/hdfs-data/  /path/to/data-dir/